Shyam-Has-Your-Anomaly-Mitigated/Shyamscrypt/sans.krit/README.md

 do all .md files auto soft wrap?

-the sanskrit memory palace; become a walking (talking) encyclopædia, and a maha memory guru (maha saha jaya) chanting the hindu number of the verse; syllable counts,.. #parity
+the sanskrit memory nagari; become a walking (talking) encyclopædia, and a maha memory guru (maha saha jaya) chanting the hindu number of the verse; syllable counts,.. #parity